Lufia II: Rise of the Sinistrals

 Strahda and Kamirno towers don't display the r in Tower due to a simple error: the translators specified 5 bytes/letters to copy for the word "Tower" while decompressing the map name, forgetting that the preceding space character is copied, too.

-Incorrectly Displayed Maps (US Version)
+Incorrectly Displayed Maps (North American Version)

 Several maps are incorrectly displayed, yet fully functional, in the North American version.